osg-htc/docs/docs/release/updating-to-osg-36.md

         :::console
         root@host# yum update 'osg-configure*'

-2. Merge any `*.rpmnew` files in `/etc/osg/config.d/`
+1. Merge any `*.rpmnew` files in `/etc/osg/config.d/`

-3. Uninstall `osg-configure-gip` and `osg-configure-misc` if they are installed:
+1. Uninstall `osg-configure-gip` and `osg-configure-misc` if they are installed:

         :::console
         root@host# yum erase osg-configure-gip osg-configure-misc

-4. If `/etc/osg/config.d/30-gip.ini.rpmsave` exists, merge its contents into `31-cluster.ini`
+1. If `/etc/osg/config.d/30-gip.ini.rpmsave` exists, merge its contents into `31-cluster.ini`

-5. If you are on a CE, edit the `Site Information` configuration section (in `40-siteinfo.ini`) and add:
+1. Edit the `Site Information` configuration section (in `40-siteinfo.ini`) and add:

         resource_group = <TOPOLOGY RESOURCE GROUP FOR THIS HOST>

-6. Run osg-configure to apply your changes:
+1. Run osg-configure to apply your changes:

         osg-configure -dc